-Raul E. Moreno

-General Counsel and Secretary

-Mr. Moreno joined Angelo, Gordon in November 2015 as Senior Counsel and was appointed as our General Counsel and Secretary on November 24, 2015.
-Prior to joining Angelo, Gordon, Mr. Moreno was a Senior Associate at Kaye Scholer LLP from 2010 to 2015 where he focused on private equity, M&A, securities, and corporate governance matters.
+Raul E. Moreno General Counsel and Secretary Mr. Moreno joined Angelo Gordon in November 2015 as Senior Counsel and was appointed as our General Counsel and Secretary on November 24, 2015.
+Mr. Moreno also serves as the General Counsel and Secretary of our external manager, AG REIT Management, LLC.
+Prior to joining Angelo Gordon, Mr. Moreno was a Senior Associate at Kaye Scholer LLP from 2010 to 2015 where he focused on private equity, M&A, securities, and corporate governance Age: 38 matters.
 Prior to that, Mr. Moreno was a private equity associate at both Ropes & Gray LLP and Weil, Gotshal & Manges LLP.
-Before law school, Mr. Moreno worked as a technology investment banker in Morgan Stanley's Silicon Valley office.
+Before law school, Mr. Moreno worked as a technology investment banker in the Silicon Valley office of Morgan Stanley.
 Mr. Moreno graduated magna cum laude from Harvard University with an A.B. degree in economics and from Stanford Law School where he earned his J.D.
-He has served as an executive officer of the Company since 2015.

-Andrew Parks

-Chief Risk Officer

-Mr. Parks joined Angelo, Gordon in August 2009 as Chief Risk Officer.
-Before joining Angelo, Gordon, Mr. Parks was associated with Morgan Stanley where he served as an Executive Director overseeing the risk management group for the ultra high net worth division in the U.S. and Latin America.
-Prior to joining Morgan Stanley, Mr. Parks worked as a corporate attorney at Cravath, Swaine & Moore in New York in the areas of mergers and acquisitions, debt and equity capital markets, secured corporate credit and real estate acquisition/finance.
+Mr. Moreno has served as an executive officer of the Company since 2015.
+Andrew Parks Mr. Parks joined Angelo Gordon in August 2009 as Chief Risk Officer and has served as our Chief Risk Officer since our IPO in July 2011.
+Before joining Angelo Gordon, Mr. Parks was associated with Morgan Stanley where he Chief Risk Officer served as an Executive Director overseeing the risk management group for the ultra high net worth division in the U.S. and Latin America.
+Prior to joining Morgan Stanley, Mr. Parks worked as a corporate attorney at Cravath, Age: 46 Swaine & Moore LLP in New York in the areas of mergers and acquisitions, debt and equity capital markets, secured corporate credit and real estate acquisition/finance.
 Mr. Parks holds a B.A. degree from Tulane University and a J.D. degree from The University of Texas School of Law.
 He has served as an executive officer of the Company since 2011.

 Our executive officers are elected by the board of directors for an initial term which continues until the board meeting immediately following the next annual statutory meeting of stockholders, and thereafter are elected for a term ending at the following year's board meeting and until their respective successors are elected and qualified.
-All of our executive officers are employed by Angelo, Gordon in various executive, managerial and administrative positions.
+All of our executive officers are employed by Angelo Gordon in various executive, managerial and administrative positions.